Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 2

 woman with the progress of

-time & everyone seems the
+time & everyone seems to be

-taking a rise out of him lay
+taking a rise out of him half

-the line.
+the time.

-Tell Dhurach & Laddie Iries Jack
+Tell Dhusach & Laddie Ine’s Jack

 came to see Dida today & he

-is looking Splendid.
+is looking.
+Splendid.
 He is

 attending a School I am